tastyigniter/docs/customize/media-files.md

 Additional options can be configured from **System > Settings > Media** in the Admin interface.

-For more information on configuring external storages, check out [laravel's filesystem docs](https://laravel.com/docs/filesystem#configuration).
+For more information on configuring external storage, check out [laravel's filesystem docs](https://laravel.com/docs/filesystem#configuration).

 ## Working with Media files